jackli921/jackli921/README.md

 <h1 align="center">Hi 👋, and welcome!
 My name is Jack!</h1>

->“You can't connect the dots looking forward; you can only connect them looking backwards - Steve Jobs

 ---

-To me, learning to code is as much of an outward exploration as it is an inward endeavor.
-It's my way of making a statement against my own beliefs about what I can or can't do.

----
 - 🌱 I’m currently learning **Design Systems**
 - 📫 How to reach me **li.jack0707@gmail.com**
 - ⚡ Fun fact **I also speak Mandarin, Japanese, and Spanish**
 ---
+I’m a designer and builder of my imagination 🎨🏗️.
 I’m fascinated by the world we live in, how it’s evolving, and how we influence each other.
 I’ve been most fascinated by the cultures and languages in our world, which has led me to various places 🌎.

 Prior to becoming a web developer, I:
 1. Hitchhiked & backpacked across mainland China 🇨🇳🚶‍♂️🎒